godaddy-wordpress/primer-child-dev-lib/readme.md

 ## Installing

-From your project root, add this repo as a submodule and run the `setup.sh` script:
+From your project root, add this repo as a submodule, then run the `setup.sh` script:

 ```sh
 git submodule add -b master https://github.com/godaddy/wp-primer-child-dev-lib.git .dev/lib